Health insurance in Louisiana

 - Short-term health insurance plans are available in Louisiana with initial plan terms up to six months (or longer, if they limit their pre-existing condition lookback period to no more than 12 months).

 - Louisiana adopted the ACA’s Medicaid expansion in 2016.
-By August 2020, more than 538,000 people were enrolled in expanded Medicaid in Louisiana.
+By March 2021, nearly 618,000 people were enrolled in expanded Medicaid in Louisiana.

 This page is dedicated to helping consumers quickly find health insurance resources in the state of Louisiana.
 Here, you’ll find information about the many types of health insurance coverage available.
-You can find the basics of the Louisiana health insurance marketplace and upcoming open enrollment period; a brief overview of Medicaid expansion in Louisiana; information about short-term health insurance availability in the state; details about Medicare in Louisiana; as well as a collection of health insurance resources for Louisiana residents.
+You can find the basics of the Louisiana health insurance marketplace, including the annual0 open enrollment period and the COVID-related enrollment window in 2021.
+We’ve also included a brief overview of Medicaid expansion in Louisiana; information about short-term health insurance availability in the state; details about Medicare in Louisiana; as well as a collection of health insurance resources for Louisiana residents.

 Louisiana’s health insurance marketplace